Review of Data Analysis with Polars Udemy course

 There are 27 lectures in these 4 sections.
 The total estimated time for these 27 lectures - 7 minutes.
 There is only 1 video in this entire group of sections.
 The other 26 out of 27 lectures are one page slides.
 The slides are "What you'll learn by the end of this lecture" slides and a link to a Jupyter notebook.

 The quizzes scattered through out the course are also ineffective.
-Many of the questioned asked are asking what code provided is correct.
+Many of the questions are asking what code provided is correct.
 These can be helpful, if the learner has done any hands work during the course.
 But, this course isn't designed that way.
 It's an instructor reading slides, hand waving at some code, and then executing the code to show it works.
 It's ineffective.

 The same problem holds true with the excercises at the end of many lectures.
 They are designed to get the student more experience and I started doing them early in the course.
 But, they are never revisited.
 The instructor doesn't talk about them.
 It's just homework that's assigned as busy work, essentially.